kitsook/docker-r-cluster/README.md

 docker-compose --compatibility up -d
 ```

-The started `proxy` container is the entry point to the cluster.
+The started `rcloud` container is the entry point to the cluster.
 It acts like a Rserv node listening on port 6311.
 Add it to your docker network that needs to access Rserve, e.g.
  ```
  docker network connect webwork2_default proxy
  ```